sophietheopossum/blood-of-the-chimera/README.md

 ### `kde-apps/dolphin`
 a modified version of the official ebuild with the ability to run as admin through sudo using the opensuse patch.
 This is supposedly less secure but functions closer to how a user would expect it to.

+### `kde-plasma/plasma-meta`
+a modified version of the official ebuild with the ability to disable or enable powerdevil as needed with an aptly named use flag. on a desktop pc power management software does not always make sense.

 ### `media-video/obs-studio`
 includes a required dependency that is missing from the official ebuild.